HackerNews/API/README.md

 ## URI and Versioning

-We hope to improve the API over time, and may later enable access to private per-user data using OAuth.
+We hope to improve the API over time.
 The changes won't always be backward compatible, so we're going to use versioning.
 This first iteration will have URIs prefixed with `https://hacker-news.firebaseio.com/v0/` and is structured as described below.
 There is currently no rate limit.

 For versioning purposes, only removal of a non-optional field or alteration of an existing field will be considered incompatible changes. *Clients should gracefully handle additional fields they don't expect, and simply ignore them.*